terwer/siyuan-plugin-blog/README.md

 The core idea of this plugin is: `Everything is a Page` .
 You can set a page to be the home page.

+> Important:
-> Important: Version 1.8.0+ unifies the sharing logic in public sharing and authorization code mode, so you need to initialize the sharing type to avoid the old sharing link access exception, you only need to open the sharing pop-up window once, and it will be automatically initialized after opening.
+> 1. Version 1.8.0+ unifies the sharing logic in public sharing and authorization code mode, so you need to initialize the sharing type to avoid the old sharing link access exception, you only need to open the sharing pop-up window once, and it will be automatically initialized after opening.
+> 2. Sharing in 1.8.0+ authorization code mode can also support image display, go and try it 😄

 [docs](https://blog.terwer.space/s/20230621001422-xsimx5v)